 Figure 5: Maximum likelihood phylogeny of UMAG_11065 U. maydis paralogs together with the closest homolog from F. oxysporum (see Table 1).
 Nodes labels indicate support values as percentage.
 Nodes with support values lower than 60% have been collapsed.

-Figure 6: Genomic organisation around the UMAG_11064 gene and structure of the cox1 gene in several U. maydis and S. reilianum strains, together with their phylogeny.
+Figure 6: Presence of the UMAG_11064 gene and structure of the cox1 gene in several U. maydis and S. reilianum strains, as assessed by PCR, together with their phylogeny.
+The UMAG_11072 gene, located 90 kb downstream the UMAG_11064 gene on chromosome 9, was used as a positive control.
 Strains 521 and 518 are two strains resulting from the same spore from a field isolate from the U.S.A.
 SG200 is a genetically engineered strain derived from a cross between the 518 and 521 strains.
 Strain 10-1 is another field isolate from the U.S.A.
 Strains I2, O2, P2, S5 and T6 from field isolates from Mexico.

 Figure 7: Patterns of gene expression for UMAG_11064 and UMAG_11065, together with neighboring and homologous genes.
 A) Gene expression profiles for genes in the chromosome 9 telomeric region (as depicted on Figure 1B).
 Straight lines represent three independent replicates, while the blue curve depicts the smoothed conditional mean computed using the LOESS method.
 B) Gene expression profiles for the UMAG_11065 homologs (Figure 5).
 Legends as in A. C) Clustering of the UMAG_11065 homologs based on their averaged expression profile (see Methods).
 Hpi: hours post-infection.
 Dpi: days post-infection.